Drinfeld Realization for Quantum Affine Orthosymplectic Superalgebras: Affine Lie superalgebras

 If $\s$ is a parity sequence of $\g$, we denote by $\gs$ the Lie superalgebra $\g$ with fixed Cartan data given by $\s$.
 Moreover, whenever the subscript $\s$ appears, the object is considered to be associated with $\gs$ with a fixed choice of parity.
 However, we will often omit the subscript $\s$ if the chosen parity is clear from the context.

-Let $\s\in \cS$ be a parity sequence and consider the integral lattice $P_\s$ with basis $\delta, \varepsilon_i$, $i=1,\dots, N$, and bilinear form given by
+Let $\s\in \cS$ be a parity sequence and consider the integral lattice $P_\s$ with basis $\{\delta\}\cup\{ \varepsilon_i\}_{i=1}^{N}$, and bilinear form given by

-The various data will be described in detail using the notation of \emph{parity sequences} $\s \in \cS$ in the following subsection.
+The various data will be described in detail using the notation of parity sequences $\s \in \cS$ in the following subsection.
 We adopt the following conventions for the Dynkin diagrams.

-Recall that a simple root $\alpha$ of $\gs$ may be even, odd and isotropic, or odd and non-isotropic.
-Its corresponding node in the Dynkin diagram will be depicted as follows: \begin{itemize} \item If $\alpha$ is even, then we draw an empty circle . \item If $\alpha$ is odd and isotropic, then we draw a crossed circle . \item If $\alpha$ is odd and non-isotropic, then we draw a filled circle . \end{itemize}
+Recall that a simple root $\alpha$ of $\gs$ may be even, odd and isotropic ($(\alpha|\alpha)=0$), or odd and non-isotropic.
+We say its corresponding node $i$ has parity $|i|:=|\alpha_i|$ and it will be depicted in the Dynkin diagram as follows: \begin{itemize} \item If $\alpha$ is even, then we draw an empty circle . \item If $\alpha$ is odd and isotropic, then we draw a crossed circle . \item If $\alpha$ is odd and non-isotropic, then we draw a filled circle . \end{itemize}

 In many cases, it is useful to draw the diagram allowing multiple options for the parities of the nodes.

 \begin{itemize} \item If a node is either even ( ) or odd and isotropic ( ), then we draw a cross . \item If a node is either even ( ) or odd and non-isotropic ( ), then we draw two concentric circles with the smaller one filled . \if{ \item If a node is either even ( ), odd and isotropic ( ), or odd and non-isotropic ( ), then we combine the cross and the small filled circle .}\fi \end{itemize}